calroc/Thun/docs/Correcet_Programming.rst

-Let’s make a nice display function to inspect our little adder computer.
+Let's make a nice display function to inspect our little adder computer.

 .. code:: ipython2